timosarkka/nhl-elt-analysis/README.md

-# Unpacking 16 Years of NHL Data
+# Unpacking 16 Years of NHL Data: Trends and Insights

 ## 1. Introduction